-The Bird’s nest Coral is a Small Polyp Stony coral (shortened to “SPS” by many aquarium owners) with thin yellow, purple or pink branches that grow into a densely intertwined mass resembling the nest of a bird.
+The Birds Nest coral is a Small Polyp Stony coral (shortened to “SPS” by many aquarium owners) with thin yellow, green, purple, or pink branches that grow into a densely intertwined mass resembling the nest of a bird.

 If you can meet its water quality and lighting requirements, a small frag or broken branch may be all you need to grow a nice-sized colony in your reef tank.